anzodev/cmtg/README.md

 After the interpreter is installed, you have several ways to get [virtualenv](https://pypi.org/project/virtualenv/) tool:
 * With pyenv there is available [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin already.
 You don't need to install virtualenv.
-* There is [Pipfile](https://github.com/anzodev/cmtg/blob/master/Pipfile) file at project repository, so you can use [pipenv](https://docs.pipenv.org/en/latest/) tool (this alternative way, use it your own).
 * Use method, that is described in [docs](https://virtualenv.pypa.io/en/latest/installation/).